 This website may contain the names and images of Aboriginal and Torres Strait Islander people now deceased.
 It also contains links to sites that may use images of Aboriginal and Torres Strait Islander people now deceased.

-Situated in the coastal lowlands of South East Queensland, Griffith University's Gold Coast campus boasts remnant natural ecosystems and regionally-themed landscaped gardens.
+Situated in the coastal lowlands of South East Queensland, Griffith University's Gold Coast campus contains important remnant ecosystems as well as beautiful displays of native plants across the gardens illustrating the power of green solutions for cities.

-Situated in the dry eucalyptus forest typical of ridges and hills in South East Queensland, Griffith University's Nathan campus nestles amongst the natural ecosystems of the Toohey Forest Park and Mt Gravatt Outlook Reserve.
+Situated in the dry eucalyptus forest typical of ridges and hills in South East Queensland, Brisbane South (Nathan) is nestled amongst the natural ecosystems of the Toohey Forest Park and Mt Gravatt Outlook Reserve.

 The forested campus contains over 610 species of plants of which 467 are native to the site.
 Within this rich forest environment, over 190 birds, mammals, frogs and reptiles and numerous freshwater and terrestrial invertebrates make a home.
 The native ecosystems that exist on this campus are astounding and are a testament to the many people who have fought hard over decades to protect the Toohey Forest area of outstanding natural beauty for the future.